guoylamy/ChatChat/README.md

 This is group-centric social network (similar to Reddit).

+To create database, run `DDL.sql`

+To start the app, run `npm start`

 After log in, should transfer to groupsPage.
 We get info from database

 ● Users can create a public or a private group.
 Users can only post content into a group